 Would you like to become a Peer Mentor?

-The purpose of peer mentoring is for late cycle postgraduate research students to assist and support new research students in their transition to research studies.
-Peer Mentoring provides an ongoing, student-centered induction process, as well as an improved learning culture and climate.
+The purpose of peer mentoring is for late cycle postgraduate research students to be available to assist and support new research students in their transition to research studies.
+Peer Mentoring provides an ongoing, student-centred induction process, as well as an improved learning culture and climate.

-The training will be delivered by a Graduate School representative and training dates will be advertised to all.
-Training will be delivered in conjunction with other schools and is structured as follows:
+The training will be delivered by a Graduate School representative in conjunction with other schools and is structured as follows:

 - Mentoring skills: Definition of mentoring.
 An overview of mentoring in a skills framework